dell/csm-docs/content/docs/csidriver/installation/offline/_index.md

 ---
-title: Offline Installation of Dell EMC CSI Storage Providers
+title: Offline Installation of Dell CSI Storage Providers
 linktitle: Offline Installer
-description: Offline Installation of Dell EMC CSI Storage Providers
+description: Offline Installation of Dell CSI Storage Providers
 ---

-The `csi-offline-bundle.sh` script can be used to create a package usable for offline installation of the Dell EMC CSI Storage Providers, via either Helm or the Dell CSI Operator.
+The `csi-offline-bundle.sh` script can be used to create a package usable for offline installation of the Dell CSI Storage Providers, via either Helm or the Dell CSI Operator.

 This includes the following drivers: